mirzafahad/embedded_c_style_guide/style_guide.md

 #### 4.2 Initialization
 - All variables shall be initialized before use.
 Don't just assume the C run-time will watch out for you, e.g., by zeroing the value of uninitialized variables on system startup.
 This is a bad assumption, which can prove dangerous in a mission-critical system.
 - It is preferable to define local variables as you need them, rather than all at the top of a function.
-For readability reasons it is better to declare local variables as close as possible to their first use.
+For readability reasons, it is better to declare local variables as close as possible to their first use.
-- If global variables are used, their definitions shall be grouped together and placed at the top of a source code file.
+- If global variables are used, their definitions shall be grouped and placed at the top of a source code file.
 - Any pointer variable lacking an initial address shall be initialized to NULL.

-Static analysis tools can scan all of the source code prior to each build, to warn about variables used prior to initialization.
+Static analysis tools can scan all of the source code before each build, to warn about variables used prior to initialization.

 <hr>
 <br>